Rail transport in Indonesia: Passenger services

-Since 2024, with the launch of the Java Priority, KAI also operates tourist only express trains tailored to the tourism market with similar classes as in the regular trainsets and with all train cars airconditioned: Imperial class, similar to the luxury and executive cars on regular trains, and Priority class, with facilities similar to the business and economy cars.
+Since the launch of the Java Priority in 2024, KAI has also operated air-conditioned, tourist-only express trains.
+These offer classes similar to those on regular services: Imperial class, with facilities comparable to those in luxury-class and executive-class carriages, and Priority class, with facilities comparable to those in business-class and economy-class carriages.

-Sleeper trains have existed in Indonesia.
-The last all-sleeper train service was Bima express train which ran from 1967 to 1984 when it was changed to mostly coach, leaving only one or two sleeping cars.
-It ran in this configuration until 1995, when the sleeper cars were withdrawn and modified into seating coach.
-Since 2018, sleeper trains have been re-activated for the Argo Bromo Anggrek (Jakarta to Surabaya), Taksaka (Jakarta to Yogyakarta), Argo Lawu and Argo Dwipangga (Jakarta to Solo), and Gajayana (Jakarta to Malang).
+Sleeper services have operated in Indonesia.
+The Bima express was the last all-sleeper train service, operating in this configuration from 1967 to 1984.
+It was then converted primarily to seated accommodation, retaining only one or two sleeping cars.
+These remained in service until 1995, when they were withdrawn and converted into seating carriages.
+Sleeper services were reintroduced in 2018 on the Argo Bromo Anggrek between Jakarta and Surabaya, the Taksaka between Jakarta and Yogyakarta, the Argo Lawu and Argo Dwipangga between Jakarta and Solo, and the Gajayana between Jakarta and Malang.